Blue text on an orange background

 B&M ENTERPRISES (708)562-6060

 George Halas, nicknamed “Papa Bear”, was the founder of the Chicago Bears and coached the team from 1958 to 1967.
-He officially retired in 1967 but still kept watch over the team and saved his office space at the headquarters.
-He passed away in 1983 and the Bears won the Superbowl in 1985, which the team dedicated their win to him.
-When Halas joined the ranks of the ten teams the league was in its infancy.
-He was instrumental to its growth and was considered one of a kind coach and person.
+He officially retired in 1967, but still kept watch over the team and saved his office space at the headquarters.
+He passed away in 1983 and the following fall when the Bears won the Superbowl in 1985, the team dedicated their win to Halas.
+When Halas joined the ranks of the ten teams, the league was in its infancy.
+He was instrumental to its growth and was considered a good coach and person.

 Taylor, R. (2007).
 George Halas, Legend, 1920-1983 [Web log post].
 Retrieved July 14, 2020, from http://www.bearshistory.com/lore/georgehalas.aspx